yuli1102/Speech-Dataset-for-Drone-Assisted-Inspection/README.md

 # Update in Oct 2022:

 1. Upload the audio data in image format.
 Three format images are provided in "Releases": Mel-spectrogram, Spectrogram, and MFCC.
 Mel-spectrogram data is used in model development in this paper.
 The code of achiving these format image can be found in "Comparision-Experiment-Code\get_images-audio.ipynb".

-These data are collected from 8 subjects with 10 different keywords of "BIRDS, Task, One, Two, Three, Four, Backward, Continue, Hover, Stop”.
-In the paper, 5 subjects are used to deveop an initial model, and data from subject 6-8 are used for model adaption.
+These data is used for model development comparision, therefore only subject 1-5 data are inlcuded.

 2. Upload the model code. (to be added)